QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 # Operating System

-This course is a gathering of general knowledge shared between most, if not all, Linux-based distributions such as Debian, Ubuntu, Fedora, Arch Linux...
-Most of Linux-based distributions are free, open-source, light, secure, and performant.
-As the source-code is exposed, anyone can improve it, modify, and know how the underlying system is doing its job.
+This course is a gathering of general knowledge shared between most, if not all, Linux-based distributions such as Debian, Ubuntu, Fedora, or Arch Linux...
+Most Linux-based distributions are free, open-source, light, secure, and performant.
+As the source code is public, anyone can improve it, modify it, and know how the underlying system is doing its job.

-> **Note**: as of now, Linux-based distributions will be referred as Linux.
-GNU/Linux will be referred as Linux too.
+> **Note**: as of now, Linux-based distributions will be referred to as Linux.
+GNU/Linux will be referred to as Linux too.
 Let's keep things simple, and tidy.

 <hr class="sl">

 ## Terminal

 Linux in its simplest form is a **terminal** (console, `invite de commande`).
 Inside a terminal, we can write commands interpreted by something called **Shell**.
-There are multiple Shell languages that we can use <small>(sh, csh, tcsh, ksh, bash)</small>, but **most Linux distribution are using bash** <small>(bourne again shell)</small>, an improved version of sh.
+There are multiple Shell languages that we can use <small>(sh, csh, tcsh, ksh, bash)</small>, but **most Linux distributions are using bash** <small>(bourne again shell)</small>, an improved version of sh.

 ![Linux: Terminal](_images/terminal.png)